-People interested in HVAC quickly discover why these careers are continuing to grow.
+There are several reasons why these careers are growing so quickly.
 One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
-It's also important to consider R-22 Freon® coolant, which impacts any system still using it.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts any system still using it.
 Finally, there’s the dynamic real estate market as well as a property shortage that’s spurred further growth in new construction homes.

 What Is an HVAC Technician?